Best Laptops for College Students 2026

 The Verdict

 If you're shopping a budget Apple laptop for a non-technical major and you've narrowed to the MacBook Neo, you'll be well-served here.
 The DGH Cost-per-Year-of-Use Score of 9.3 reflects $87 annual ownership — lowest in this guide.
-TechPP and MacWorld both confirm the pick for browser-plus-Notion workloads.
+Tom's Hardware frames it as the most affordable laptop Apple has sold, and the browser-plus-Notion workflow is where it fits.

 Best Budget Windows: Lenovo IdeaPad Slim 5i